About the Osijek Doctoral Colloquium Consortium

 Responding to growing demand, the ODC program expanded in 2021 to a year-round ODC mentoring program, with online meetings of small regional and/or interest-based cohorts as well as monthly webinars and one-on-one consultations with experts in their field of interest.

 ODC seeks to take 5-15 PhD students out of their busy environments and bring them into a learning community, under the guidance of qualified mentors.

 The outcome of this program hoped for is to provide theological institutions with qualified faculty, but also to develop relevant, contextualized literature, and to have capable people from Central and Eastern Europe participate in broader academic conversations, including those with orthodox and Muslim leaders.
 The Osijek Doctoral Colloquium offers seminars on research methodology on demand.

 For those participants meeting all the ECTS credit requirements, a certificate will be given.

 - To develop and sustain a network of scholars conducting high quality and relevant research in the areas of theological disciplines within a missiological dimension.

 - To support missiological researchers by addressing issues relevant to the church and society in Central and Eastern Europe nowadays.

 - To give participants a forum to discuss and obtain feedback on their research with leading specialists, scholars and peers in an international, interdenominational and intercultural setting.

-- To make available to participants and 80.000 book library with a focus on missiological works in Central and Eastern Europe.
+- To make available to participants a 130.000 book library with a focus on missiological works in Central and Eastern Europe.